DeepRegNet/DeepReg/docs/source/contributing/demo.md

 ## Open accessible data

-- Each demo _must_ have a 'demo_data.py' script to automatically download demo data;
+- Each demo _must_ have a `demo_data.py` script to automatically download and preprocess demo data;
 - Data should be downloaded under the demo folder named `dataset`;
 - Data should be hosted in a reliable and efficient (DeepReg repo will not store demo data or model) online storage, Kaggle, GitHub and Zendoo are all options for non-login access (avoid google drive for known accessibility issues);
-- Relevant dataset folder structure to utilise the supported loaders can be either pre-arranged in data source or scripted in 'demo_data.py' after downloading;
+- Relevant dataset folder structure to utilise the supported loaders can be either pre-arranged in data source or scripted in `demo_data.py` after downloading;
 - Avoid slow and excessively large data set download.
 Consider downloading a subset as default for demonstration purpose, with options for full data set.